-- □ Many casualties in the MD zone will survive, and these survivors, in comparison to survivors in other zones, will benefit most from urgent medical care. - □ A number of hazards should be expected in the MD zone, including elevated radiation levels, potentially live downed power lines, ruptured gas lines, unstable structures, sharp metal objects and broken glass, ruptured vehicle fuel tanks, and other hazards. - Visibility in much of the MD zone may be limited for an hour or more after the explosion because of dust raised by the shock wave and from collapsed buildings.
-Smoke from fires will also obscure visibility. - □ Blast overpressures that characterize the MD zone are an outer boundary of about 2-3 psi and inner boundary of about 5-8 psi.
+Many casualties in the MD zone will survive, and these survivors, in comparison to survivors in other zones, will benefit most from urgent medical care.
+A number of hazards should be expected in the MD zone, including elevated radiation levels, potentially live downed power lines, ruptured gas lines, unstable structures, sharp metal objects and broken glass, ruptured vehicle fuel tanks, and other hazards.
+Visibility in much of the MD zone may be limited for an hour or more after the explosion because of dust raised by the shock wave and from collapsed buildings.
+Smoke from fires will also obscure visibility.
+Blast overpressures that characterize the MD zone are an outer boundary of about 2-3 psi and inner boundary of about 5-8 psi.
 When most buildings are severely damaged or collapsed, responders have encountered the severe damage zone.

-Severe Damage (SD) Zone:

-- □ Few, if any, buildings are expected to be structurally sound or even standing in the SD zone, and very few people would survive; however, some people protected within stable structures (e.g., subterranean parking garages or subway tunnels) at the time of the explosion may survive the initial blast. - Very high radiation levels from prompt and residual origin and other hazards are expected in the SD zone, significantly increasing risks to survivors and responders.
-Responders should enter this zone with great caution, only to rescue known survivors. - Rubble in streets is estimated to be impassable in the SD zone making timely response impracticable.
-Approaching ground zero, all buildings will be rubble and rubble may be 30 feet deep or more. - □ The SD zone may have a radius on the order of a 0.5 mile (0.8 km) for a 10 KT detonation.
-Blast overpressure that characterizes the SD zone is 5-8 psi and greater.
+Sev vere Damage (SD) 5 Zone: Few, if any, buildings are expected to be structurally sound or even standing in the SD zone, and very few people would survive; however, some people protected within stable structures (e.g., subterranean parking garages or subway tunnels) at the time of the explosion may survive the initial blast. the SD zone, and very few people would survive; however, some people protected within stable structures (e.g., subterranean parking garages or subway tunnels) at the SD zone, and very few people would survive; however, some people protected within stable structures (e.g., subterranean parking garages or subway tunnels) at the time of the explosion may survive the initial blast.
+Very high radiation levels from prompt and residual origin and other hazards are expected in the SD zone, significantly increasing risks to survivors and responders.
+Responders should enter this zone with great caution, only to rescue 0 the SD zone, and very few people would survive; however, some people protected within stable structures (e.g., subterranean parking garages or subway tunnels) at the time of the explosion may survive the initial blast.
+Very high radiation levels from prompt and residual origin and other hazards are expected in the SD zone, significantly increasing risks to survivors and responders.
+Responders should enter this zone with great caution, only to rescue known survivors.
+Rubble in streets is estimated to be impassable in the SD zone making timely response impracticable.
+Approaching ground zero, all buildings will be rubble and

-Figure 1.1 shows the 10 KT zones overlaid on a notional urban landscape.
-Figure 1.2 provides a side by side summary of idealized damage zones to compare the distances projected for 0.1, 1, and 10 KT nuclear explosions.
+Figure 1.1 shows the 10 KT zones overlaid on a notional urban landscape.6 Figure 1.2 provides a side by side summary of idealized damage zones to compare the distances projected for 0.1, 1, and 10 KT nuclear explosions.

-&lt;sup>5 In the First Edition planning guidance the term No-go (NG) Zone was used for this third zone.
+5 In the First Edition planning guidance the term No-go (NG) Zone was used for this third zone.
 Numerous responders and technical experts requested that severe damage zone be used for consistency with the theme of observable characteristic descriptors used for the first two zones presented as opposed to transitioning to an action oriented zone descriptor, as was the case for the NG Zone.

-&lt;sup>6 Note that building damage is irregular; responders should expect to find many anomalies such as buildings collapsed where it seems they should be standing and standing where they should be collapsed and glass broken where nearby glass is still intact.
+6 Note that building damage is irregular; responders should expect to find many anomalies such as buildings collapsed where it seems they should be standing and standing where they should be collapsed and glass broken where nearby glass is still intact.